-- 1. Next decide how big your plots should be for each stratum (see Table 2).
-The aim is to have a plot size which includes at least - i.
-At year 5: 20 live stems (seedling/sapling) or - ii.
-At year 15+: 7 to 20 trees ≥7cm dbh - 2.
-The number of plots depends upon the spacing of each stratum.
-Table 2 acts as a guide to the likely plot size for a range of planting densities/spacing. - 3.
-The plot size and shape should not vary across a stratum, so when you get to site, the surveyor should ensure that the plot size chosen for a stratum will pick up 20 stems for the majority of the plots.
-If in doubt or you think the stocking density could be less in other areas of the stratum, choose a larger plot size which will be suitable across the whole stratum. - 4.
-Ideally circular plots should be used, as these are less likely to introduce bias, but where the plant rows can be clearly seen square plots can be used.
-Plot shape should remain the same within a stratum/sub-area, but can differ between strata/ sub-areas.
-For example, use a circular plot for a native woodland stratum and a square plot for a regularly spaced SS stratum. - 5.
-Plot size and shape can vary between stratum if strata have different planting densities. - 6.
-When measuring seedlings (at year 5 or year 15+), in situations where there is a relatively dense carpet of regeneration (>5000 seedlings per hectare), the above method is likely to be unworkable due to the high number of seedlings that would be included in each plot.
-In such situations, reduce the plot radius to 4.0 metres (0.005 hectare) or 1.8 metres (0.001 hectare)
+- 1. Decide how big your plots should be for each stratum (see table 2).
+The aim is to have a plot size which includes at least - a.
+At year 5: 20 live stems (seedling/sapling) or - b.
+At year 15+: 7 to 20 trees greater than or equal to 7cm dbh - 2.
+The number of plots depends on the spacing of each stratum.
+Table 2 shows the likely plot size for a range of planting densities/spacing. - 3.
+The plot size and shape should not vary across a stratum.
+When you get to site, the surveyor should ensure that the plot size chosen for a stratum will pick up 20 stems for the majority of the plots.
+If in doubt or you think the stocking density could be less in other areas of the stratum, choose a larger plot size which will be suitable across the whole stratum. - a.
+If your plot will not fit in your stratum boundary (e.g. your stratum is too thin for your plot) please contact the Woodland Carbon Code team for advice (info@woodlandcarboncode.org.uk). - 3.4.
+You should ideally use circular plots as these are less likely to introduce bias.
+However, if you can clearly see the plant rows, you can use square plots.
+Plot shape should remain the same within a stratum/sub-area but can differ between strata/ sub-areas.
+For example, you could use a circular plot for a native woodland stratum and a square plot for a regularly spaced Sitka spruce stratum.

-such that there is likely to be a minimum of 20 seedlings per plot.
+- 4.5.
+Plot size and shape can vary between stratum if strata have different planting densities. - 5.6.
+If the ground to be surveyed is on a significant slope (e.g. over 25 degrees), you may need to increase the plot size to account for the slope.

+Please see Annex 1 for advice on how to do this. - 6.7.
+When measuring seedlings (at year 5 or year 15+), in situations where there is a relatively dense carpet of regeneration (greater than 5000 seedlings per hectare), the above method is likely to be unworkable due to the high number of seedlings that would be included in each plot.
+In such situations, reduce the plot radius to 4.0 metres (0.005 hectare) or 1.8 metres (0.001 hectare) so there is likely to be a minimum of 20 seedlings per plot.
 The seedling plot radius should remain the same for the whole stratum.

 If the ground to be surveyed is on a significant slope (e.g. over 25 degrees), plot size may need to be increased to account for the slope.
-Please contact the WCC Secretariat for further advice before completing your survey (info@woodlandcarboncode.org.uk).
+Please contact the WCC Secretariat for further advice before completing your survey (info@woodlandcarboncode.org.uk)Please see Annex 1 for advice on how to do this.